osm-search/Nominatim/docs/Import-and-Update.md

     ./utils/update.php --import-osmosis-all

+(Note that even though the old name "import-osmosis-all" has been kept for compatibility reasons, Osmosis is not required to run this - it uses pyosmium behind the scenes.)

 If you have imported multiple country extracts and want to keep them up-to-date, have a look at the script in
 [issue #60](https://github.com/openstreetmap/Nominatim/issues/60).